Why are Tutoring and Dyslexia Intervention so Expensive?

 Exploring the high costs of tutoring and dyslexia intervention

 Chances are, if you clicked on this blog link, you have experienced sticker shock when searching for a qualified tutor for your student.
-You may be thinking "it's just tutoring, WHY is it so expensive?"
+You may be wondering, "Why is tutoring so expensive?"

 In this blog, we will dive into what you are actually paying for when you hire a truly qualified individual to work with your student.

-At the end of the post, we will also share a huge hidden cost that could affect your family!
+At the end of the blog, we will also share a huge hidden cost that could affect your family!

 Unfortunately, this type of logic doesn't seem to carry over into tutoring.

-If we are trying to avoid the "expert" Joe Schmo who doesn't actually know anything about teaching and learning, how do we go about doing that?
+If we are trying to avoid the "expert" Joe Schmo, who doesn't know anything about teaching and learning, how do we go about doing that?

 If a tutoring rate seems significantly less expensive when compared to others, this is a likely reason for that.